FoxyLinkIO/FoxyLink/README.md

 Open-source projects develop more smoothly when discussions are public.

 If you've discovered a bug, please report it to the [FoxyLink GitHub Issues](https://github.com/pbazeliuk/FoxyLink/issues?state=open).
-Detailed reports with stack traces, actual and expected behavours are welcome.
+Detailed reports with stack traces, actual and expected behaviours are welcome.

 If you have any questions, problems related to the FoxyLink subsystem usage or if you want to discuss new features, please visit the chatroom [Slack](https://foxylinkio.herokuapp.com/).